18F/about_yml/README.md

 full_name: Every Kid in a Park
 ```

 `description`* - What is the problem your project solves?
-What is the solution? (required)
+What is the solution?
+The #dashboard team will gladly help you put this together for your project.
 >
 ```yml
 description: In 2015, President Obama formally announced the Every Kid in a Park program, which